What is Interview Bias and How to Avoid It | Thomas.co

 Halo effect

 The halo effect is where the interviewer allows one strong point - they personally view it as - to overshadow all the other information presented in the interview.
-When it works in favour of the candidate, it is known as the halo effect; and when it works in the opposite direction (the interviewer judges potential candidates unfavourably in all areas on the basis of one trait) it is called the horn effect.
+When it works in favor of the candidate, it is known as the halo effect; and when it works in the opposite direction (the interviewer judges potential candidates unfavorably in all areas on the basis of one trait) it is called the horn effect.

 Cultural noise

-Cultural noise is about the failure to recognise a candidate’s responses which are socially acceptable rather than factual.
+Cultural noise is about the failure to recognize a candidate’s responses which are socially acceptable rather than factual.
 For example, the candidate may give responses that are "politically correct" but not very revealing.
 Example: An employer may comment, "I note that you are applying for a role that has more working hours.
 How do you feel about that?"
 The applicant might say that this is fine even though this is not the case.

 Types of interview bias